PVMA Procedures for UTT/UTW Certification

-- Record 1200 hours on the "Verification of Ground or Aerial Trimming Hours Worked Around Powerlines" forms.
+- Record a minimum of 1200 hours on the "Verification of Ground or Aerial Trimming Hours Worked Around Powerlines" forms.
 All hours must be signed by a certified UTT/UTW or BC Certified Utility Arborist.

 - Complete section 1 of the Demonstrated Proficiencies Record Book, pages 1-15.
 Have the foreman and employer sign only those sections that apply to your experience levels.
 For instance, the mowing section may not apply if you have not worked with mulchers or hydro-axes.